 There are plenty of soft play centres in and around the new Forest, from the huge, light, airy and clean Gamabados in Eastleigh (about 30 minutes outside of the forest) to the cozy and well-loved Good Play Cafe in Southbourne.
 Both offer up great food, superior to the nosh served at most soft play centres.

-If you’re looking for soft play within the New Forest itself, try Ringwood Health and Leisure or Molly’s Den in New Milton (mums will love browsing the vintage stalls at Molly’s Den while the kids play and then everyone can have a yummy slice of cake in the cafe afterwards).
-Monkey Madness in Christchurch is also a firm favourite of ours when rain sets in.
-For more soft play ideas, see this post.
+If you’re looking for soft play within the New Forest itself, you could try Ringwood Health and Leisure.
+Or take a trip to Molly’s Den in New Milton (mums will love browsing the vintage stalls while the kids play and then everyone can have a yummy slice of cake in the cafe afterwards).
+The soft play area at Molly’s Den is quite small, with one small play frame, some ride-on toys and an actual bus full of balls.

 Another place to try is Adventure Wonderland, near Bournemouth airport.
 Although this is primarily a small theme park with rides and other outdoor activities for the kids, it does have an amazing soft play area.
 If you’re experiencing the frustrating mix of showers and sunny spells then this could be the solution.
 It is more expensive than your average soft play though, and this is because there is much more on offer throughout the park.